umrosbrian/pycharm_notes/PyCharm.md

 - Don't alter a remote file since it doesn't autosave.
 Instead, right click the remote file and `Download`.
 It'll show up in your local project directory.
 After working on the file, upload it and delete locally.
 - A default deployment name can be selected by right clicking on in the Deployment Configuration tool.
 The current deployment name shows at the bottom middle of the IDE's window.

-## RDW

-Use `Microsoft SQL Server(jTds)` when making the data source.

-### General tab

-- host: `UHRDWDBSPR2.umhs.med.umich.edu`
-- authentication: `Domain credentials`
-- domain: `UMHS`
-- user: `rosbrian`
-- password: <password>
-- database: `RDW_Views`
-- url: jdbc:jtds:sqlserver://UHRDWDBSPR2.umhs.med.umich.edu/RDW_Views

-### SSH/SSL tab

-- check `Use SSL`
-- mode: `Require`

-### Advanced tab

-- DOMAIN: UMHS
-- USENTLMV2: true
-- SSL: require
-- encrypt: Mandatory  (type this one in)
-    - manually add this one by scrolling to the bottom of the list of variabled
-- trustServerCertificate: true  (type this one in)
-    - manually add this one by scrolling to the bottom of the list of variabled